andyweizhao/diaclms/README.md

 ## Useful Links
 - Join us at Discord: https://discord.gg/PpwbcYyX
 - Fill out time slots for presentations https://shorturl.at/hRZ01
-- Vote on each topic for term papers: https://forms.gle/PxJeRZGfftZei4qE9
+- Topic voting for term papers: https://forms.gle/PxJeRZGfftZei4qE9

 ## Language
 The seminar will be held in English.